 Given the relationship between care receiver satisfaction and aggressive tendencies, an essential question is how to enhance satisfaction in health care contexts, and especially in the ED, where sources of stress such as crowdedness and long waits add to the anxiety naturally experienced by patients and their escorts, and where opportunities for miscommunication are manifold.
 This study considers one potential influence on care receivers’ satisfaction and on the satisfaction–aggression interaction—namely, culture.
-As developed countries have become more ethnically diverse—a product of growing globalization and immigration, along with changes in birth patterns (Fearon, 2003; Leshem, 2017)—the (already stressful) interaction between care receivers and medical staff in such nations often involves cross-cultural communication, where staff members and care receivers are from different cultural groups.
+As developed countries have become more ethnically diverse—a product of growing globalization and immigration, along with changes in birth patterns [32] [33]—the (already stressful) interaction between care receivers and medical staff in such nations often involves cross-cultural communication, where staff members and care receivers are from different cultural groups.
 It thus behooves us to ask whether and how cultural factors may influence satisfaction levels and aggressive tendencies of care receivers in multicultural ED contexts.

 In two studies, we examine cultural factors as predictors of satisfaction and aggressive tendencies among care receivers waiting in the ED of a large public hospital in Israel.
 We employed a survey design to elicit measures of culture, satisfaction, and aggressive tendencies among Jewish and Arab care receivers in Study 1 (N = 214), and among care receivers (N = 168) and medical staff including in Study 2.